-I.D.2.d) security and safety measures appropriate to the participating site; and, (Core)

-I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) I.D.3.
+I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities.
-(Core) I.D.4.
-The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) I.D.4.a) The program must ensure an adequate patient population with a diversity of illnesses from which fellows may obtain a broad experience in neuroendovascular intervention.
-(Core) I.D.4.a).(1) The volume of the patient population must be adequate to provide a minimum of 250 therapeutic neuroendovascular intervention procedures per fellow.
-(Core) I.D.4.b) The case material should encompass a range of diseases, including: (Core) I.D.4.b).(1) aneurysms; (Core) I.D.4.b).(2) arteriovenous malformation; (Core) I.D.4.b).(3) atherosclerotic disease of the cervical vessels; (Core) I.D.4.b).(4) occlusive vascular disease and acute infarction; (Core) I.D.4.b).(5) intracranial neoplasms; (Core) I.D.4.b).(6) vascular anomalies of the head and neck; (Core) I.D.4.b).(7) neoplasms of the head and neck; (Core) I.D.4.b).(8) vascular anomalies of the spine; (Core) I.D.4.b).(9) neoplasms of the spine; and, (Core) I.D.4.b).(10) traumatic vascular lesions of the central nervous system (CNS), head, neck, and spine.
-(Core) I.E. A fellowship program usually occurs in the context of many learners and
+This must include access to electronic medical literature databases with full text capabilities. ^(Core) I.D.4.
+The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program. ^(Core) I.D.4.a) The program must ensure In order to ensure adequate training, the institution's an adequate patient population with must have a diversity of illnesses from which fellows may obtain a broad experience in neuroendovascular intervention endovascular surgical neuroradiology therapy can be obtained. ^(Core) I.D.4.a).(1) The volume of the patient population must be adequate to provide a minimum of 250 therapeutic neuroendovascular intervention procedures per fellow. ^(Core) I.D.4.b) The case material should encompass a range of diseases, including: ^(Core) I.D.4.b).(1) aneurysms; ^(Core) I.D.4.b).(2) arteriovenous malformation; (Core) I.D.4.b).(3) atherosclerotic disease of the cervical vessels; (Core) I.D.4.b).(4) occlusive vascular disease and acute infarction; (Core) I.D.4.b).(5) intracranial neoplasms; (Core)

+I.D.4.b).(6) vascular anomalies of the head and neck; ^(Core)

-- I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
-It should be structured to optimize education for all learners present. - I.E.1.
-Fellows should contribute to the education of residents in core programs, if present.
-(Core)
+I.D.4.b).(7) neoplasms of the head and neck; (Core) I.D.4.b).(8) vascular anomalies of the spine; (Core) I.D.4.b).(9) neoplasms of the spine; and, (Core) I.D.4.b).(10) traumatic vascular lesions of the central nervous system ( CNS ) , head, neck, and spine. ^(Core) I.D.4.c) The total number of fellows in the program must be commensurate with the capacity of the program to offer an adequate educational experience in endovascular surgical neuroradiology therapy. ^(Detail) I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+It should be structured to optimize education for all learners present.
+I.E.1.
+Fellows should contribute to the education of residents in core programs, if present. ^(Core)